Countee Cullen: New York University, Harvard University and Early Publications

 After graduating from high school, he attended New York University (NYU).
 In 1923, at the Town Hall in New York City, he gave a speech to the League of Youth in which he said, “For we must be one thing or the other, an asset or a liability, the sinew in your wing to help you soar, or the chain to bind you to earth.”
 The speech was later printed in The Crisis (August 1923).
 Also in 1923, Cullen won second prize in the Witter Bynner National Competitions for Undergraduate Poetry, sponsored by the Poetry Society of America, for his book of poems titled, "The Ballad of the Brown Girl".
 Soon after, he was publishing poetry in national periodicals such as Harper's, The Crisis, Opportunity, The Bookman, and Poetry, earning him a national reputation.
-The ensuing year, he again placed second in the contest, finally winning first prize in 1925.
-He competed in a poetry contest sponsored by Opportunity and came in second with "To One Who Say Me Nay", losing to Langston Hughes's "The Weary Blues".
+The following year, he again placed second in the contest, finally winning first prize in 1925.
+He competed in a poetry contest sponsored by Opportunity and came in second with "To One Who Said Me Nay", losing to Langston Hughes's "The Weary Blues".
 Cullen graduated from NYU in 1925 and was one of eleven students selected to Phi Beta Kappa.

 That same year, Cullen entered Harvard to pursue a master's in English, and published Color, his first collection of poems that later became a landmark of the Harlem Renaissance.
-Written in a careful, traditional style, the work celebrated black beauty and deplored the effects of racism.
-The volume included "Heritage" and "Incident", probably his most famous poems.
+Written in a careful, traditional style, the work celebrated Black beauty and deplored the effects of racism.
+The volume included "Heritage" and "Incident", among his most widely anthologized poems.
 "Yet Do I Marvel", about racial identity and injustice, showed the literary influence of William Wordsworth and William Blake, but its subject was far from the world of their Romantic sonnets.
-The poet accepts that there is God, and "God is good, well-meaning, kind", but he finds a contradiction in his own plight in a racist society: he is black and a poet.
+The poet accepts that there is God, and "God is good, well-meaning, kind", but he finds a contradiction in his own plight reflecting the racial prejudice of the era: he is black and a poet.
 In 1926, Cullen graduated with a master's degree, while also serving as the guest editor of a special "Negro Poets" issue of the poetry magazine Palms.
 The appointment led to Harper's inviting him to edit an anthology of Black poetry in 1927.